A team of four developers is gathered around a desk, collaborating on a project and looking at code on a computer monitor.

 What is Agile Methodology Software?
 Core Principles and Features

 When you hear “Agile Methodology Software,” think of platforms designed to support Agile values—not dictate them.
-These tools don't define how your team works; they enable you to work the Agile way.
+These tools don't define how your dedicated Agile development team works; they enable you to work the Agile way.

 Tools like Jira, Trello, and Azure DevOps provide shared visibility into your backlog, sprint progress, and roadmap.
 They help prioritize work, track blockers, and collaborate in real time.
 But no software will make you Agile unless your team commits to the mindset.